burnseyeview/MiraculousNotes/miraculous notes chapter 4.md

 				- religion: proofs, arguments logical deductions, interpretations and considerations.
 					- Christianity: forms of Protestentism, dialectic argument theories etc.
 			- knowledge #4: comes from man #5 (down from man 6, from man 7).
+				- Being
 				- assimilates what can with what has
 				- free from subjective knowledge toward path of objective knowledge
+				- Christianity #4 - man 1-3 has no conception of it.
+					- xianity is 1-3 is external immitation/instincts
+					- strives to be xitan Man #5 actually is christian
+						- to live in accordance with christs precepts
+						- 1-3 can't live in accord due to their not being self masters, can't really BE christian

 			- knowledge #5: whole indivisible knowledge
+				- BEing: so on
 				- knowledge belongs to this indivisible "I"
 				- can't have one I that knows one thing that anotehr doesn't. is whole
 				- close to 'objective knowledge than man #4'